 Black History in Indiana

-Stories of Black Hoosiers living and working in Central Indiana: Clip highlights Lockfield Gardens.
+Stories of Black Hoosiers living and working in Central Indiana offer a rich perspective on their experiences.
+For example, the clip highlights Lockfield Gardens, showcasing its significance within this narrative.

 Local Black History – Indianapolis